Fusion-Party-Aus/Formal-Documents/Constitution.md

 5. Notice of a general meeting given to a Member under rule 31 must—

-   1. state that the Member may appoint another Member as a proxy for the meeting; and
+   a) state that the Member may appoint another Member as a proxy for the meeting; and

    2. include a copy of any form that the Committee has approved for the appointment of a proxy.